rackerlabs/design-system/_component_design/key-value-pairs.md

 ### When to use

-Use key value pairs when a piece of data needs either a text or visual display of that data's corresponding value.
-The data in which key values are paired with are called "Data values".
+Use key-value pairs when a key, an identifier for data, needs either a text or visual display of that keys's corresponding value.

 ### Best practices

-- Make sure key values corresponds with the label used for the data.
+- Ensure key values corresponds with the label used for the data.
 - Keep key values limited to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
 - Use the vertical key pattern if key value sections are arranged on the page side by side.
-- Consider breaking key value pairs into sub-groups if there are more than five sets of pairs.
+- Consider breaking key-value pairs into sub-groups if there are more than five sets of pairs.

 {% endcolumn %}
 </div>